AI Legislation in the US: A 2025 Overview

 AI regulation in the U.S. consists of various state and federal bills, often addressing only specific aspects, such as the California Consumer Privacy Act, which governs AI in automated decision-making.
 In other words, America’s AI policy is more akin to a jigsaw puzzle of individual approaches and narrow legislation than it is a centralized strategy.
 Until a comprehensive AI Act is passed in the US, businesses operating in or with the country will need to be extra vigilant regarding compliance.

-An overview of US legislative AI measures and principles
+A 2025 overview of US legislative AI measures and principles

 By studying the following key legislative measures and principles, organizations can better ensure their AI systems are safe, fair, and compliant with emerging US regulations.